SyabAhmad/Python-Beginner-7-Projects/README.md

 This is a simple command-line text editor written in Python.
 The program allows users to create, edit, and save text files from the command line.

 ```
+# About this Project

+# ```Command Line Text Editor as 3rd Beginner Projects```

+This is a simple Python program that allows the user to create and edit a text file from the command line interface.
+The program starts by asking the user to choose a file format, such as .py, .html, or .css, and enter a file name.
+The user is then prompted to type in their text, line by line.

+The program allows the user to edit the text by typing in additional lines or removing existing ones.
+The user can save and exit the program by typing '/saveAndExit' as a line of text.
+The program then writes the text to the file with the specified name and format.

+This program can be used as an introduction to file handling and input/output concepts in Python.
+It also demonstrates the use of functions and global variables in Python programming.

 # How to Use

 Clone the repository

 Navigate to the directory where the code is located